-Alexandria's Genesis history dates back to year 1015 in ancient Egypt.
+Alexandria's Genesis history dates back to the year 1015 in ancient Egypt.
 A supernatural light appeared in the sky and anyone exposed to it developed purple eyes with pale skin.
 Those people were taken as spirit people who eventually disappeared.

 However, the first medically recorded incidence of Alexandria's Genesis syndrome was in 1329 in England.
 A girl named Alexandria Augustine was born with purple eyes.
-Due to rarity of Violet Eyes, her mother was frightened that the child is under some witch spell.
+Due to the rarity of Violet Eyes, her mother was frightened that the child is under some witch spell.
 She brought Alexandria to the village priest, who named the anomaly as Alexandria's Genesis.
 Alexandria grew up and later given birth to girls with the same purple eyes.
 She lived well over 100 years of age.
 The actual gene that causes this Alexandria's Genesis disease was discovered in the 1960s.

-Regardless of Alexandria's Genesis disease facts & myth, it is believed to have variety of characteristics including shimmering white skin that is immune to burning or tanning.
+Regardless of Alexandria's Genesis disease facts & myth, it is believed to have a variety of characteristics including shimmering white skin that is immune to burning or tanning.
 Women are said to carry this mutation and it is said to affect those with black or blue hair more often.
-It is claim that those with this mutation can live up to 130-150 years with aging stopping around 50, they do not gain weight and have a good figure no matter how much they eat, rarely digest and are immune to most diseases so they rarely become ill.
+It is claimed that those with this mutation can live up to 130-150 years with aging stopping around 50, they do not gain weight and have a good figure no matter how much they eat, rarely digest and are immune to most diseases so they rarely become ill.
 This mutation is said to affect Caucasians more often but interracial children may experience this mutation if they get it from multiple genes.

 We have consulted experts on genetic engineering and human physiology on Alexandria's Genesis hoax.
-Below is our list of Alexandria's Genesis disease symptoms with reality check.
+Below is our list of Alexandria's Genesis disease symptoms with the reality check.
 Please click on the title to expand the details:

 There has been much debate that is Alexandria's Genesis real or fake?
 It seems as though Alexandria's Genesis Mutation is the result of an urban legend since no one with this disorder appears to exist today so far as the scientific community is aware.
 It also seems as though this condition could exist or it may have existed in the past, leading to further speculation.
 Is Alexandria’s Genesis real or just fictional?
 What is the story behind it?

 Alexandria’s Genesis or purple eye mutation is considered a genetic mutation that causes the eyes to turn from blue or gray to purple for around the following six months after they have been born.
-During puberty the color is said to deepen to a royal or violet-blue purple and remain this dark purple way, but will not affect the person’s ability to see.
-Those that have this mutation are said to never grow pubic, facial, body or anal hair excluding that on the top of their head, ears, eyebrows, eyelashes and noses.
+During puberty, the color is said to deepen to a royal or violet-blue purple and remain this dark purple way, but will not affect the person’s ability to see.
+Those that have this mutation are said to never grow pubic, facial, body or anal hair excluding that on the top of their head, ears, eyebrows, eyelashes, and noses.
 Some also say that women with this condition are fertile but do not menstruate.

 Is Alexandria's Genesis Real or Fake?